 One pickup design, referred to as the ‘D-grille” (for diamond), comprises a bar pickup with several fixing options: riveted to a pickguard, riveted to a metal bezel, woodscrew-fixed directly to an instrument’s body or through a hardwood bezel the same size as the pickup itself, manufactured in a range of heights.
 The metal bezel was manufactured either flat, or with dimples in a variety of heights to suit the particular instrument.

-The insert in the pickup’s front face came in a silver or gold foil finish or in a range of colors.
+The insert in the pickup’s front face came in a silver or gold foil finish or less frequently, in a range of colors.